espinielli/stcalcal/Calendrica.package/RomanDate.class/README.md

-RomanDate represents Julian dates according to Roman nomenclature, i.e. referring to specil events of the month (Kalends, nones, ides).
+I represent Julian dates according to Roman nomenclature, i.e. referring to special events of the month (Kalends, Nones, Ides).